 This accessibility statement was issued on 21 January 2015.

-The aim of this policy statement is to communicate our responsibilities and highlight the risks that modern slavery and trafficking pose to our business, clients and supply chain.
-AKT II is an international design consultancy primarily focussed on structural engineering.
+This policy aims to communicate our responsibilities and highlight the risks that modern slavery and trafficking pose to our business, clients and supply chain.
+AKT II is an international design consultancy primarily focused on structural engineering.
 Integrity is one of the core values under which AKT II operates.
-AKT II is committed to being a responsible business and to upholding high ethical standards in all our operations, including those of our supply chains, no matter where their location around the world.

-The Board have overall responsibility for ensuring this Policy complies with our legal and ethical obligations and that all those under our control comply with it.
+The Company Board of Directors have overall responsibility for ensuring this Policy complies with our legal and ethical obligations and that all those under our control comply with it.
 The Legal Director has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery.
-In addition, Management at all levels are responsible for ensuring those reporting to them understand and comply with this Policy and are given appropriate training on it and the issue of modern slavery and human trafficking in supply chains.
+In addition, Senior Management are responsible for ensuring those reporting to them understand and comply with this Policy and are given adequate guidance/training on it and the issue of modern slavery in supply chains.

 AKT II is committed to continuously improving its practices to identify and eliminate any slavery and human trafficking in its business and supply chains, and to acting ethically and with integrity in all its business relationships.
 We have looked at all our suppliers and assessed the key ones in more detail to ensure that they have appropriate policies in place to minimise the risk of slavery and human trafficking in their business.

-During the year, we have continued to provide advice and guidance to those teams who have direct responsibility for relevant supply chains and our teams which procure suppliers have participated in further modern slavery training.
+We continue to provide advice and guidance to those teams who have direct responsibility for relevant supply chains and our teams that procure suppliers have participated in further modern slavery training.
 We also maintain a Modern Slavery Act Guidance document on our Company intranet.